 Decline, Rebirth, and the Rise of the Cruiser

-Between 1900 and 1910, bicycle use in the U.S. dropped dramatically and the number of American bicycle makers fell from over 300 to just over 100.
-For the next 50 years, the American bicycle industry focused on bicycles for kids which in turn spawned one of the most beautiful and hotly collectible types of bicycle in the world - the American balloon tire cruiser.
-Cruiser bikes, of which the Schwinn Black Phantom and Sears Elgin Bluebird are prime examples, combined motorcycle, automobile, and spacecraft styling into rolling, human powered works of art.
+Between 1900 and 1910, bicycle use in the U.S. dropped dramatically, and the number of American bicycle makers fell from over 300 to just over 100.
+For the next 50 years, the American bicycle industry focused on bicycles for kids, which in turn spawned one of the most beautiful and hotly collectible types of bicycles in the world – the American balloon tire cruiser.
+Cruiser bikes, of which the Schwinn Black Phantom and Sears Elgin Bluebird are prime examples, combined motorcycle, automobile, and spacecraft styling into rolling, human-powered works of art.
 Every kid wanted one more than anything else in the world.
-They were a uniquely American phenomenon, and couldn't have happened anywhere else in the world.
+They were a uniquely American phenomenon, and couldn’t have happened anywhere else in the world.

 The Return of Bikes for Grown-ups